Please ensure you bring photo ID in order to pick up your student card in person.

 - If you are a residence student, your McMaster ID card is your meal card.

-- Off-campus students may elect to put money on their student card to be used at on-campus dining locations.
+- Off-campus students may elect to put money on their student card to be used at on-campus and select off-campus dining locations.
 Please contact Hospitality Services for more information

 Recreation Card: You can use your ID card to access the David Braley Athletic Centre.
 In addition, your ID card entitles you to the discounted McMaster student rate for admission to varsity sports competitions and for the purchase of additional services.